explicit09/transcriber/audio_reduction.md

 ## Next Steps (Actionable Tasks)
 - [ ] Optionally, include chunk boundary metadata in output.
 - [ ] Review and refine error handling as needed.
+- [ ] Enforce chunk-size verification and recursively split outputs over the limit.
+- [ ] Force an early cut when the first silence exceeds the target size.
+- [ ] Lower chunk size target to ~23 MB for safety margin.
+- [ ] Fallback to time-based splitting if no silence is found before the limit.
+- [ ] Add tests ensuring generated chunks never exceed 25 MB.

 ---